 Take advantage of one of our 100 Master’s Scholarships to study at Swansea University, the Times Good University Guide’s Welsh University of the Year 2017.
 Postgraduate loans are also available to English and Welsh domiciled students.
 For more information on fees and funding please visit our website.

-This degree in Research Methods in Psychology aims to provide an opportunity to research and learn about a wide range of topics in psychology; from basic learning and cognition, to neuropsychology, and to applied topics in clinical and educational psychology.
 By the end of this training, students will have acquired a wide range of practical research skills to apply in any context where human behaviour is important.
 They will have gained practical knowledge of the nature and limitations of the scientific method and the main alternatives, and knowledge of the general historical, theoretical, and philosophical issues underlying psychological and behavioural science.

 Modules typically include: